daGrevis/Dotfiles/README.md

 ## Installation

 On both NixOS and MacOS I have Nix and home-manager installed.
-Then `home.nix` (in `nix/.config/.nixpkgs`) can be used to manage symlinks, installed packages and other configuration.
+Then `home.nix` (in `nix/.config/home-manager`) can be used to manage symlinks, installed packages and other configuration.

-In theory, all you have to do is clone the repo and make symlinks to `nix`.
+In theory, on a working Nix installation with home-manager installed as a standalone tool, all you would have to do is to symlink my `nix` configuration and rebuild the system.

 ### On NixOS